Meta Ads · Speech Pathology

 The first mistake is generic 'speech therapy' creative.
 A photo of a clinician with a child.
 A caption that says 'Speech therapy for kids and adults'.
 The ad doesn't speak to anyone in particular.
 It scrolls past in a quarter-second.
 The audience the agency was supposedly targeting (the worried parent, the concerned carer) doesn't see themselves in it.

 The second mistake is treating the patient as the audience.
-A four-year-old isn't on Facebook.
+A four year old isn't on Facebook.
 Their mum is.
 A 70-year-old isn't watching Instagram reels.
 Their daughter is.
 The campaign has to talk to the searcher, in the searcher's language, with the searcher's worries.
 Most agencies write copy for the patient and lose the buyer.

 The third mistake is no NDIS strategy.
 Speech clinics still relying on NDIS volume need a Meta strategy that recognises the support coordinator as a buyer in addition to the parent.
 Different copy.
 Different content.
 Different conversion path.
 Few agencies build for both.